mbta/realtime_signs/README.md

 1. Follow the instructions in [this notion doc](https://www.notion.so/mbta-downtown-crossing/Creating-debugging-a-Windows-Docker-container-2f21af809c894aab8038d12ae9c54361) for your OS to set up docker
 2. Once docker is running on either your Windows machine or your Windows VM, run `docker build .` in the root directory of realtime_signs.
 3. In order to run the image, you'll need a number of env variables.
-It's probably easiest to add a env.list file to your local repo containing.
+It's probably easiest to add a env.list file to your local repo containing the neeed values.
 You can read about setting env variables in a container [here](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file)
-4. Run the image in a container with `docker run --env-file env.list [IMAGE]`
+4. Run the image in a container with `docker run --env-file env.list [IMAG TAG]`

 ## Environment variables
 Environment variables are stored in AWS Secrets Manager.
 If a new env variable needs to be added, Secrets Manager will need to be updated and then the application will need to be re-deployed.